dbrizov/na-docs/source/attributes/drawer_attributes/index.rst

+.. _label-drawer-attributes:

 Drawer Attributes
 =================
 Drawer attributes provide special draw options for the Unity Inspector.
 They can be applied to serialized, and non-serialized fields, native C# properties, and functions.

 .. note::
-    A field can have only one drawer attribute.
+    A field/property/function can have only one drawer attribute.

 .. toctree::
     :maxdepth: 1